-The forest as scenery and canvas.
-Space full of spaces.
-Place of imagination, perception and memory.
-Cultural- and natural landscape.
-Always working according to the structure, dimension and atmosphere of the chosen site, the spatial experience is never meant to be shared with public.
-Work I do exhibit are high quality medium format photographs, limited documents of the ephemeral situations.
+Safe space, landscape of imagination, perception and memory.
+Scenery and canvas.
+Always working according to the structure, dimensions and atmosphere of the chosen site, I add – lay, measure, hang, position and mount.
+While the spatial experience is never meant to be shared with public, the works I do exhibit are high quality, medium-format photographs, limited documents of the ephemeral situations.

 The image above shows the forest behind the house we used to stay in 1992.
 I took the photo in summer 2019 when I visited this place for the first time in 27 years.